tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

     writer.step() # optional for remote syncing (next section)
 ```

-> **Note:** The `writer.add_hparams` function has been overwritten to avoid writing the hparams to a separate logfile.
-It is called by the constructor when the params are set.
+> **Note:** The `writer.add_hparams` function has been overwritten to avoid writing the hyperparameters to a separate logfile.
+It is automatically called by the constructor when the params are passed.

 ### Enable Remote Syncing (Optional)

 If you want to use the `CustomSummaryWriter`'s ability to transfer data to a remote TensorBoard host via SSH at regular intervals, follow these steps:

-- Ensure your SSH host is configured as described in [Connect SSH Host for Tensorboar (Optional)](#connect-ssh-host-for-tensorboard-optional).
+- Ensure your SSH host is configured as described in [Connect SSH Host for Tensorboard (Optional)](#connect-ssh-host-for-tensorboard-optional).
 - In your [global.env](./../global.env), set the `TUSTU_SYNC_INTERVAL` to a value greater than 0.
 This enables data transfer via `rsync` to your remote SSH TensorBoard host.
 - Add `writer.step()` in your epoch train loop to count epochs and trigger syncing at defined intervals.

-This process creates a directory (including parent directories) under `$TUSTU_TENSORBOARD_LOGS_DIR/$TUSTU_PROJECT_NAME/logs/tensorboard/$DVC_EXP_NAME` on your SSH server and synchronises  the log file and updates to this directory.
-You can change the path in the [global.env](./../global.env) file by setting `TUSTU_TENSORBOARD_LOGS_DIR` to a different location.
+This process creates a directory (including parent directories) under `<tustu_tensorboard_logs_dir>/<tustu_project_name>/logs/tensorboard/` on your SSH server and synchronises the log file directory and updates to this directory.
+You can change the base directory in the [global.env](./../global.env) file by setting `TUSTU_TENSORBOARD_LOGS_DIR` to a different location.

 ## 5 - Test and Debug Locally

 We recommend that you test and debug your DVC experiment pipeline locally before running it on the HPC cluster.
 This process will help you identify and resolve any problems that may occur during pipeline execution.

-### Run the DVC Experiment Pipeline natively
+### Run the DVC Experiment Pipeline Natively

-Execute the following command:
+Execute the following command to run the pipeline:

 ```sh
 ./exp_workflow.sh